udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 - escrow
 - redemption and destruction

 #### 5.3.
-Authenticity and Proof of Asset
+Counterparty Risk and Proof of Asset

+All the tokens on the UDAP chain are tied to assets.
+Tokens and assets are the counterparties of the bonding.
+Since we are dealing with real world situations, anything can happen to the assets without being noticed by the token system.
+This is the counterparty risk.

-UDAP assumes a few basic principles about the authenticity of assets:
+UDAP assumes a few basic principles about the authenticity of assets, the counterparty of the token system:

 - Authenticity is not protected by the UDAP protocol.
 - Authenticity is only valuable in its application context.